jinwls/LinkedIn_Job_Post/README.md

     yield l.load_item()
 ```

-  I have used the built-in functions in scrapy, `Items` and `Item Loaders`, to contain data. `Items` provide the container for the data scrapped and `Item Loaders` provide the mechanism for populating the item containers.
+  I have used the built-in functions in scrapy, `Items` and `Item Loaders`, to contain data. `Items` provide the containers for the data scrapped and `Item Loaders` provide the mechanism for populating the item containers.
 Good thing about using `Item Loaders` is that you can automate common tasks like cleaning the extracted data before containing it.

 Check [items.py](https://github.com/jinwls/LinkedIn_Job_Post/blob/main/job/job/items.py) and [job.py](https://github.com/jinwls/LinkedIn_Job_Post/blob/main/job/job/spiders/job.py) for more details.